boshtannik/embedded-nano-mesh/README.md

 - Transaction send and receive packet about transaction being finished.

 ## Porting to other platforms
-This library uses two generic interfaces, that should be implemented for your platform, these are: `PlatformTime` and `PlatformSerial`.
+This library is relatively easy to be ported to other platforms.
+To port this library to your platform - you just have to implement `PlatformTime` and `PlatformSerial` traits for your platform.

+These are two generic interfaces.

 - The library uses `PlatformSerial` interface to communicate with radio module over USART.
 - The library uses `PlatformTime` interface to be able to keep track of time.

-So in order to let this library work on other platforms, you should have `PlatformSerial` and `PlatformTime` interfaces implemented or included into your project.
+In case, if implementations are already present for platform, you need - you just simply include those and use them into your project.

 ## PlatformSerial and PlatformTime interfaces implemented for Arduino nano board.
 The implementation of PlatformSerial for Arduino nano board is done by: